 On the exploration front, we undertook several rare earth drilling campaigns that yielded exceptional results.
-This included our highest-grade intersection ever of 17,333ppm TREO, four times higher than the previous highest-grade rare-earth result.
+This included our highest-grade intersection ever of 17,333ppm TREO, four times higher than our previous highest-grade rare earth result.

-In addition, desorption tests conducted by ANSTO on rare earth samples from Deep Leads and Rubble Mound deposits reported up to 83% extraction of high value rare earth mineralisation, the highest extractions from any clay-hosted REE prospect in Australia.
+In addition, desorption tests conducted by ANSTO on samples from the Deep Leads and Rubble Mound deposits reported up to 83% extraction of rare earth, the highest extractions from any clay-hosted REE prospect in Australia.

 Our 83%-owned Alcore business is in the process of developing industry-leading technology that processes aluminium smelter waste, known as 'excess bath', into high value products such as aluminium fluoride, an essential chemical for aluminium production.

-During the year ended 31 December 2023, Alcore significantly progressed with developing its pilot plant at the Alcore Technology Centre in Berkeley Vale, NSW.
+During 2023, Alcore significantly progressed with developing its pilot plant at the Alcore Technology Centre in Berkeley Vale, NSW.
 We completed the initial preliminary engineering design for the continuous pilot plant, and fully installed and commissioned the bath pilot batch reactor.
-This reactor, which was ordered from a specialised international supplier, features stateof-the-art technology to enhance process mixing and features a process capacity ten times larger than our previous bath laboratory reactor.
+This reactor, which was ordered from a specialised international supplier, features state-of-the-art technology to enhance process mixing and features a process capacity ten times larger than our previous bath laboratory reactor.